MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

 We can clearly see that around 10.15 minutes the intensity of 3D increases rapidly.
 Therefore, this seems like a good t0.
 Furthermore we see that many of the labeled compounds (dashed lines) have intensities before the chemicals should be present.
-We can correct our data according to these two factors as follows:
+We can correct our data according for these two factors as follows:

 .. code-block:: python